OpenCTI-Platform/opencti/docs/docs/administration/merging.md

 ## Data merging

 Within the OpenCTI platform, the merge capability is present into the "Data > Entities" tab, and is fairly straightforward to use.
 To execute a merge, select the set of entities to be merged, then click on the Merge icon.

+!!! info "Merging limitation"

-NB: it is not possible to merge entities of different types, nor is it possible to merge more than 4 entities at a time (it will have to be done in several stages).
+    It is not possible to merge entities of different types, nor is it possible to merge more than 4 entities at a time (it will have to be done in several stages).

 ![Merge_panel](assets/merge_panel.png)